 The intent of the SU-2/OR Zone is to provide a transition between the higher intensity corridor of Central Avenue and the neighborhood to the north.
-The SU-2/ OR zone recognizes the existing mix of residential and office present in the neighborhood, but excludes all commercial uses.
-Property zoned SU-2/OR that falls within an Historic Overlay Zone shall also comply with the HOZ design guideline requirements.
+The SU-2/OR zone recognizes the existing mix of residential and office present in the neighborhood, but excludes all commercial uses.
+Property zoned SU-2/OR that falls within an Historic Overlay Zone shall also comply with the HOZ HO Zone design guideline requirements.

 - 1. Uses Permissive in the R-2 zone with the following EXCEPTIONS: - a.
 Townhomes shall be as regulated in the SU-2/TH zone as specified in this Plan, except maximum building height is 40 feet. - b.
+Single-family houses shall be as regulated in the SU-2/SF Zone. - c.
 There is no maximum floor area ratio. - 2.
 The following non-residential uses are permissive provided certain conditions listed under A.3. are met: - a.
 Church or other place of worship, including incidental recreational or educational facilities. - b.
 Library. - c.
 Professional Office, except bail bond office is a conditional use. - 3.
 Non-residential uses as listed under A.2. above are permissive provided any one of the following conditions are met: - a.
-A minimum of 60% of the total acreage of premises along individual block faces and within the same block as the subject lot contains existing legal non-residential uses.
+A minimum of 60% 50% of the total acreage of premises along individual block faces and within the same block as the subject lot contains existing legal non-residential uses.
 If a premise has more than one street frontage, at least one street frontage must meet this condition; or - b.
-The subject property contains a building that had a non-residential use for a minimum of the past 10 years; or - c.
+The subject property contains a building that had a non-residential use for a minimum of 6 of the past 10 years; or - c.
 The building on the subject property was originally built for non-residential use.